gkrizek/beam/README.md

 - Validator Health Checks
 - How to do alerting.
 In lambda?
 On server?
 What service?
 - Probably need health checks for all sentry/validators.

+## Maybe what I can do for health checks is to have a list of nodes in S3 for the commander to access.
+Every X seconds, a Lambda function makes an HTTP request to all the nodes.
+If one doesn't repond, handle it appropriately.
+This would require creating an HTTP agent in the beam pilot.
+Also, when a new server is spun up, part of initialization would be to tell Commander its IP address and it gets added to the node list.
+If a server doesn't respond, then terminate it, remove it from the list, and replace it.

 '''